 8. Markets: Strengths and Weaknesses (Chapters 10 and 11) 14 points

-10. Production Possibilities and Gains from Trade (Chap 3) 9 points
+9. Production Possibilities and Gains from Trade (Chap 3) 0 points--will not be covered.

 1) Print out web outline and go through the topics systematically.
 This will also help you target your reading.

 2) Think before you write.
 It is to your benefit to outline the answer before writing it out in detail.

 3) Be clear and organized--reduce the transactions costs of grading.

 4) Answer the question that is asked.